Ruaha Carnivore Project

 Work closely with local communities to effectively reduce human-carnivore conflict.
 This work will have vital benefits for both people and predators in this globally important landscape.
 Human-wildlife conflict is one of the most severe and rapidly growing threats facing wildlife today, and has major impacts on local people, so lessons learned from Ruaha can also help inform conflict mitigation strategies i the many other places where this is a critically important issue.

-RCP works closely with local villages to reduce attacks on livestock, and helping empower people to implement better, non-lethal livestock protection methods such as the use for fortified enclosures and livestock guarding dogs, In addition Lion Defenders respond to any reported threat of lion attack at a household, and will ofter sleep at the households and chase lions in order to protect both people and livestock.
+Lion Landscapes works closely with local villages to reduce attacks on livestock, and helping empower people to implement better, non-lethal livestock protection methods such as the use for fortified enclosures and livestock guarding dogs, In addition Lion Defenders respond to any reported threat of lion attack at a household, and will ofter sleep at the households and chase lions in order to protect both people and livestock.
 This work helps to reduce both preventative and retaliatory killings, and also helps to better protect peoples' livestock and therefore secure their vital economic and social assets.

 These fortified livestock enclosures have been shown to reduce livestock depredations by 95%.